 Checking chakras gets to the root of a lot of problems Treating client’s chakras is treating them at a very deep level.
 “Difficult” clients often have chakra problems.
 Chakras are related to the physiological and endocrine system.

 Acupuncture and Energy Testing – you’ll find out whether the meridian energy system is in need of balance.
-Overnergies through wrist pulses and alarm points.
+Overenergies through wrist pulses and alarm points.